vaughns/npp/README.md

 ## Installation

-This plugin is available via Plugin Manager: use Plugins > Plugin Manager > Show Plugin Manager menu action and find and install “Emmet” plugin.
+This plugin <s>is available</s> *will be available soon* via Plugin Manager: use Plugins > Plugin Manager > Show Plugin Manager menu action and find and install “Emmet” plugin.

 ### Manual installation